A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Conclusions

 \end{enumerate}

-Multi-wavelength data including infrared wavelengths is necessary for proper identification and classification of YSOs, in particular those in the deeply-embedded stages.
-High angular resolution submillimeter spectroscopy of Class 0/I sources are needed to investigate outflow activity and molecular abundances in the outer Galaxy.
-The latter is a necessary step towards the determination of the gas temperatures, densities and UV radiation field strengths, and the understanding of the impact of metallicity on star formation.
+Multi-wavelength datasets that include infrared wavelengths are necessary for the proper identification and classification of YSOs, in particular those in the deeply-embedded stages.
+High angular-resolution submillimeter spectroscopy of Class 0 and I sources are needed to investigate outflow activity and molecular abundances in the outer Galaxy.
+The latter is a necessary step toward the determination of the gas temperatures, densities, and UV radiation field strengths, as well as improving our understanding of the impact of metallicity on star formation.